 - Tympanometry – A device is placed into your ear which checks for any fluid behind the eardrum.

 Wear Ear Protection

-This is especially useful if you work in a noisy environment such as a building site or factory.
-Putting your ears under the strain of loud machinery can put a lot of pressure on your eardrum.
-We would suggest wearing ear defenders or earplugs whilst you’re at work.
+This is especially useful if you work in a noisy environment such as a construction site or factory.
+Being around loud machinery can put a lot of pressure on your eardrum.
+Therefore, we would suggest wearing ear defenders or earplugs whilst you’re at work.